lavinbrenna/animal-shelter/README.md

 ## Known Bugs

-* Can't get pet-columns properly spaced with margin.
+* FIXED: Can't get pet-columns properly spaced with margin.

 ## License

+MIT
+_If you find errors reach out to us on github and let us know_

 Copyright (c) _2022_ _Brenna Lavin and Andy Plymate_